 New Mexico Tech (NMT), formerly the New Mexico Institute of Mining and Technology, is also a nationally-recognized research university.
 Research organizations at NMT include: Energetic Materials Research and Testing Center; Institute for Complex Additive Systems Analysis; Institute for Engineering Research and Applications, Magdalena Ridge Observatory, MicroElectronics Testing and Technology Obsolescence Program, Optical Surface Technologies, Petroleum Recovery Research Center, and the Research and Support Center for Applied Mathematical Modeling.

 Arrowhead Center at NMSU brings researchers and entrepreneurs together to solve market problems and maximize market opportunities.
 This is done by commercializing the technology discovered by researchers and helping entrepreneurs navigate the market to monetize these new solutions.
-Industry sectors and government agencies are also served through the Arrowhead Research and Business Park, Economic and Policy Studies, and the PROSPER Project.
+Industry sectors and government agencies are also served through the Arrowhead Research and Business Park and Economic and Policy Studies.
 Other services provided by the Arrowhead Center include: enterprise research, and access funding through grants.

 The Arrowhead Technology Incubator (ATI) assists startups in building a strong team and giving them access to tools and resources necessary for transforming ideas into businesses.
 Workshops, networking events, mentoring, assistance with capital sourcing and customer acquisition, and work-ready space are also available to incubator residents and friends.
 ATI specializes in startups emerging in the following industries: power, water, technology, Internet technology, and agri-tech.
 Technology Commercialization Associates are also available for technology transfer services through the IP Office.